bitfocus/companion-module-analogway-awj/HELP.md

-screenA1timePVW | the transtion time for the aux and preset selectedPreset	| PGM or PVW timer1_status | Running or Stopped and so on
+screenA1timePVW | the transtion time for the aux and preset selectedPreset	| PGM or PVW timer1_status | Running or Stopped and so on tally_S1_pgm_LIVE_1 | the tally state (0 or 1) of the source LIVE_1 in S1 program

+The tally variables are not automatically generated for all possible combinations.
+Instead the variables are generated along with your used feedbacks.
+That means if you want to use a variable for source LIVE_3 on screen S2 preview, you have to add a feedback showing that state on some button.
+At the time you add the feedback the variable will also be added and can be used in triggers.
+Caveat: there is a bug in Companion 2.x where feedback subscriptions are not processed correctly at Companion startup.
+That means if you create a feedback, the variable will show in the variables list and can be used in triggers.
+If you restart Companion the variable is still there and usable but it won't be shown in the variables list.
+To make it accessible again, you have to change a parameter in one of the feedbacks generating the variable.

 ## Presets